EtienneEs/Wing_disc-alignment/README.md

-# Automated wing imaginal disc analysis in _drosophila melanogaster_
+# Automated analysis of _drosophila melanogaster_ wing imaginal disc intensity measurements
 This Project is a collaboration with Shinya Matsuda.
 The aim of this project is to facilitate the analysis and comparison of intensity measurements of wing discs.
 Two scripts were generated for this project.